tehnub a year ago

 One of the things I don't like about nvim+lazyvim is that I miss the IDE (workspace) aspect of ST, in that I have a window open per active project in Sublime.
 I use Neovide for nvim, but it really only lets you have one GUI window (I don't like to use Kitty/terminal windows for nvim because I can't cycle easily through them without mixing through other terminal stuff).

-• ben-schaaf 2 days ago
+• ben-schaaf a year ago

 There's well supported LSP plugins for Sublime Text, and also a working tree sitter plugin.
 If that's what you're looking for I suggest giving those a try.

-• lsllc 2 days ago
+• lsllc a year ago

 I haven't looked at package control in a while, I'll take a look!
 Thanks

-outcoldman 2 days ago
+outcoldman a year ago

 I used ST since v2, and SM since the release.
 Sublime Text used to be my IDE for Python/C++/Go development.
 But later I switched to IntelliJ, and now Sublime Text is naked/pluginless editor for me, that I am ok to pay 100 every 3 years.
 I love the product.